Durango – Estadio Municipal de Tabira

 There’s only one stand at Tabira, but that will do nicely.

-The Campo de Tabira follows the recent trend of new developments that have just the one raised main stand, which also incorporate all of the club’s facilities.
-Tabira’s main tribuna is an impressive structure and features 5 rows of multi-coloured seats along the full length of the west side.
+The Campo de Tabira follows the recent trend of new developments for smaller clubs, which feature just one main raised stand and incorporate all of the club’s facilities.
+Tabira’s main tribuna is an impressive structure, featuring 5 rows of multi-coloured seats along the full length of the west side.
 This seating deck is raised 8 feet above pitch level to allow changing and other facilities to occupy the void under the stand.
-The lines of the stand are somewhat ruined by two sets of access stairs at the front, but this is redeemed by the thin and slightly curved cantilevered roof.
+The clean lines of the stand are somewhat spoilt by two sets of access stairs at the front, but this is redeemed by the thin, slightly curved cantilevered roof.
 At each end of the stand are two raised pods, which add to the curiosity, but I am not convinced about their actual functionality.
-The opposite east side features the only remaining relic of the old stadium, a thin, open terrace.
-Single-stand stadiums have their detractors, but when they are delivered with style and panache, like the Campo de Tabira, they deserve credit and recognition.
+The opposite east side features a relic of the old stadium, a thin, open terrace.
+Hard standing is located at either end of the stadium, and behind the southern end is the looming presence of the Mañaria Viaduct, which is an integral link on the unfinished Basque Y High Speed Rail project.
+Single-stand stadiums have their detractors, but when they are delivered with the style and panache of the Campo de Tabira, they deserve credit and recognition.

 search previous next tag category expand menu location phone mail time cart zoom edit close